Things to do in Sydney on New Years Day 2026

 Not every New Year’s Day event in Sydney is intent on squeezing you of every ounce of energy.
 If you want to spend a relaxing day with seafood by the beach, North Bondi Fish are hosting their annual Day After sessions.

-DJs will be spinning all day from 12pm while there’s a four-course set menu for $120 per person, featuring all North Bondi Fish’s staples including river trout rillettes on toast, grilled seafood skewers and blue swimmer crab & king prawn tarts.
+DJs will be spinning all day from 12pm and you can pick from an a la carte menu, featuring all North Bondi Fish’s staples including river trout rillettes on toast, grilled seafood skewers and blue swimmer crab & king prawn tarts.
 Fork out a bit extra and you’ll get oysters, caviar and a whole grilled Eastern Rock lobster to share.

 Where: 120 Ramsgate Ave, North Bondi NSW 2026